kubewarden/rfc/rfc/0011-audit-checks.md

 #### Step 4: write `PolicyReport`

-In the final step, the system generates a new PolicyReport instance, incorporating the latest evaluation data.
-This new report replaces the previous instance in memory, ensuring that the most current information is always reflected.
-This approach eliminates the need to merge or synchronize new data with old, streamlining the update process.
+The code updates the existing `PolicyReport` instance by patching it with the newly generated information.
+This approach ensures that the report remains current without the need to synchronize previous contents with the latest updates.

 ## Changes to Policy Server